 The combination of meditation, yoga and cannabis is a powerful tool in relieving pain and treating diseases caused by chronic inflammation.

 Mindfulness meditation, yoga, and marijuana all strengthen the immune system.

-Yoga and meditation, in general, reduces stress, lowers blood pressure, increases metabolism, and support the immune system.
+Yoga and meditation, in general, reduce stress, lower blood pressure, increase metabolism, and support the immune system.
 These practices help practitioners achieve better posture, relieve pain, and improve sleep.
 The ability of yoga and meditation to reduce stress help the immune system, because too much stress can weaken the body’s defense system.

-Marijuana, on the other hand, have flavonoids and cannabinoids contents.
+Marijuana, on the other hand, has flavonoids and cannabinoids contents.
 These are anti-inflammatory phytonutrients and are effective antiviral, antimicrobial, and anti-inflammatory.
 Marijuana also has omega-3 fatty acids which are excellent antioxidants.